 Our shareowners approved our Amended and Restated Primo Water Corporation Equity Incentive Plan (the "Amended and Restated Equity Plan") in May 2016, and approved the Primo Water Corporation 2018 Equity Incentive Plan ("2018 Equity Plan" and together with the Amended and Restated Equity Plan, the "Equity Plans") in May 2018.
 Awards under the Equity Plans may be in the form of incentive stock options, non-qualified stock options, restricted shares, restricted share units, performance shares, performance units, stock appreciation rights, and stock payments to employees, directors and outside consultants.
 The Equity Plans are administered by the Human Resources and Compensation Committee ("HRCC") of the Board of Directors or any other board committee as may be designated by the Board of Directors from time to time.
 Under the Amended and Restated Equity Plan, 20,000,000 shares are reserved for future issuance, and under the 2018 Equity Plan, 8,000,000 shares are reserved for future issuance, subject to adjustment upon a share split, share dividend, recapitalization, and other similar transactions and events.
-Shares that are issued under the Equity Plans; provided that the total number of shares available for issuance under the Equity Plans; provided that the total number of shares available for issuance under the an option or stock appreciation right).
+Shares that are issued under the Equity Plans are applied to reduce the maximum number of shares remaining available for issuance under the Equity Plans; provided that the total number of shares available for issuance under the Equity Plans are reduced two shares for each share issued pursuant to a "full-value" award (i.e., an award other than an option or stock appreciation right).